kjhealy/kieranhealy.hugo/content/blog/burn-notice/index.markdown

 # ℹ Use `print(n = ...)` to see more rows
 {{< /code >}}

 Nearly _eight million_ rows of data!
 Entirely about myself!
-I am not that interesting.
-At this point I just saved the file out to disk:
+Now, in many ways I am quite a charming fellow but, let's face it, I am not eight million rows of data interesting.
+At this point I saved the file out to disk:

 {{< code r >}}
 write_tsv(apple_health_all, here("data", "apple_health_all.tsv"))